 The welfare of our animals will always be forefront.
 All animals in our care are given names and treated as individuals.
 We keep careful records on their care so we can monitor their health and progress.
 We get to know each animal individually in order to find them the best possible home.
 Decisions about their treatment and future will always be taken with their individual welfare in mind.
 No animal will ever be euthanased to make room or save money or for any reason other than, on vet’s advice, to relieve the suffering of an animal without hope of improvement in its health or quality of life.

 We carefully vet home offers and only entrust our animals to dedicated, exceptional quality homes.
 Adopters must sign an adoption contract and keep in touch throughout the life of the animal to keep us updated on their welfare.
-We retain responsibility for the animals and we will always take back any animal which can no longer be cared for.
+We retain responsibility for the animals and we will always take them back if they can no longer be cared for.